-Pre-A Admission Clinic Visit t to bring: his booklet Yo our BC Services Card / BC Care Card (personal health number) Pl hoto Identification (such as a driver's license) in he medicines you are currently taking in their original containers.
-This includes prescription medications, medicines you buy off the shelf in the harmacy (or over the internet), vitamins, and herbal supplements. □ A support person if you wish (to help you remember what is said).
-If co Bi In interpreter you don't speak or understand English well enough for medical conversations, you can ask us to arrange a medical interpreter for your visit ring someone with you as well to help with interpreting, especially if the interpreter needs to leave.
+Pre-Admission Clinic Visit What to bring: This booklet ☐ Your BC Services Card / BC Care Card (personal health number) ☐ Photo Identification (such as a driver's license) ☐ The medicines you are currently taking in their original containers.
+This includes prescription medications, medicines you buy off the shelf in the pharmacy (or over the internet), vitamins, and herbal supplements.
+A support person if you wish (to help you remember what is said). ☐ An interpreter If you don't speak or understand English well enough for medical conversations, you can ask us to arrange a medical interpreter for your visit Bring someone with you as well to help with interpreting, especially if the interpreter needs to leave.

-Medical interpreter Interprets medical w ords that others (family/friends) might not understand how to interpret
+Medical interpreter Interprets medical words that others (family/friends) might not understand how to interpret or procedure, this doctor: